gbouras13/plassembler/README.md

 Other Features (Work in Progress)

-1. All reads that map to both the chromosome and plasmid are extracted and assembled (short read only assembly).
+1. All reads that map to both the chromosome and plasmids are extracted and assembled (short read only assembly).
 This may be useful to identify possible insertion sequences and transposases that are shared between plasmid and chromosome.

 # Installation

-Plassembler is on bioconda.

-plassembler should run and has been tested on Linux and MacOSX machines.
+Plassembler should run and has been tested on Linux and MacOSX machines.

-The easiest way to install plassembler is via conda.
+The easiest way to install plassembler is via conda - Plassembler is on bioconda.

 `conda install -c bioconda plassembler`